Quantum sensing with nanoparticles for gravimetry; when bigger is better: Outlook

 At the time of writing, the UK, the EU, the US, China, Russia and Canada have or will be committing over £1B each to their respective quantum technology initiatives~\cite{thew_focus_2019}.
-Although quantum optomechanical sensors may not mature at the same rate as other quantum technologies, progress is undoubtedly linked to the successful commercialisation of existing cold-atom sensors or quantum communication devices.
+Although quantum optomechanical sensors may not mature at the same rate as other quantum technologies, progress is undoubtedly linked to the successful commercialisation of existing cold atom sensors or quantum communication devices.
 These disruptive technologies share common goals, similar routes to market, and interchangeable subcomponents.
 We call upon the wider scientific community for increased cross pollination of resources and methods, wider engagement with industry, and global collaborations.

-\begin{acknowledgement} The authors thank Antonio Pontin for discussions. \end{acknowledgement} \begin{funding} YLL is supported by a Royal Academy of Engineering Intelligence Community Postdoctoral Fellowship Award: ICRF1920\textbackslash3\textbackslash10.
+\begin{acknowledgement} The authors thank Antonio Pontin for discussions.
+The authors also thank Dennis Schlippert and Christian Schubert for their valuable comments and discussions on Table~\ref{tab:comparison} and Anupam Mazumdar for their feedback on quantum gravity. \end{acknowledgement} \begin{funding} YLL is supported by a Royal Academy of Engineering Intelligence Community Postdoctoral Fellowship Award: ICRF1920\textbackslash3\textbackslash10.
 MR acknowledges funding from the EPSRC Grant No. EP/S000267/1.
 JM is supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 803277), and by EPSRC New Investigator Award EP/S004777/1. \end{funding} [category=cited,heading=subbibliography]